edward1019/data_challenge_c1/README.md

 ### QUATION 3: visulization

-For a detailed answer for this question, please review file: question3_business_strategy_analysis.docx code for graphs used in the doc is as follow:
+For a detailed analysis for this question, please review file: question3_business_strategy_analysis.docx code for graphs used in the doc is as follow:

 ```